 Metropolis, unusually, doesn't attempt to address this problem, they just go right ahead and put religion front and centre.
-Fritz Lang and Thea von Harbow (who wrote the original novel and co-wrote the script) were both Christians and Metropolis is filled with consciously Christian imagery.
-The demon Moloch, the Tower of Babel and the Whore of Babylon, are all explicitly referenced.
+Fritz Lang and his wife Thea von Harbow (who wrote the original novel and co-wrote the script) were both Christians, and Metropolis is filled with consciously Christian imagery.
+The demon Moloch, the Tower of Babel and the Whore of Babylon are all explicitly referenced.
 Even the metaphor the head and the hands has an obvious biblical parallel.

 The question then, is who is Freder meant to be?
 The logical conclusion is that he's a sort of Jesus figure.
 He comes down from on high, bringing love and mercy to those suffering below.
 At one point, after lifting the cruel burden from 11811's shoulders, he is seemingly crucified by the machine he takes over.
 In the end, he takes on a very Jesus-like intermediary role.